-For the purposes of this principle, an FMI can have two types of relationships that affect This Standard considers tiered participation arrangements.
-The first that arise from the different relationships that participants may have with the securities settlement facility.
-One type of relationship is with participants in the FMIsecurities settlement facility that are bound by the FMIsecurities settlement facility's rules and agreements.
-Such 'direct participants' and the management of the risks they present should be fully covered by the rules and agreements of the FMIsecurities settlement facility and are generally dealt with in other principles in this report.
-The SFF Standards.
-A second type of relationship is with entities that are not bound by the rules of the FMIsecurities settlement facility, but whose transactions are cleared, settled, or recorded by or through the FMI-securities settlement facility.
-In this Standard, these entities are defined as "indirect participants" participants in the securities settlement facility in the FMI in this principle.
+41 This Standard considers tiered participation arrangements that arise from the different relationships that participants may have with the securities settlement facility.
+One type of relationship is with participants in the securities settlement facility that are bound by the securities settlement facility's rules and agreements.
+Such 'direct participants' and the management of the risks they present should be fully covered by the rules and agreements of the securities settlement facility and are generally dealt with in other SSF Standards.
+A second type of relationship is with entities that are not bound by the rules of the securities settlement facility, but whose transactions are settled through the securities settlement facility.
+In this Standard, these entities are defined as 'indirect participants' in the securities settlement facility.